-- Establishes a year-round sports training and competition program for all eligible persons with intellectual disabilities. - Determines a year-round schedule of events for the area. - Promotes participation in training schools - Coordinates and approves all transportation arrangements within the area - Secures, maintains, and updates athlete information on the GMS computer program - Submits the original copy of the Application for Participation to the state/regional office. - Provides for GMS registration, orientation and training for new volunteers, then submits forms to state/regional
+- Establishes a year-round sports training and competition program for all eligible persons with intellectual disabilities. - Determines a year-round schedule of events for the area. - Promotes participation in training schools - Coordinates and approves all transportation arrangements within the area

+- Secures, maintains, and updates athlete information on the GMS computer program.
+Be sure to send changes to the state or regional email accounts. - Submits the original copy of the Application for Participation to the state/regional office. - Provides for GMS registration, orientation and training for new volunteers, then submits forms to state/regional